graeme-hill/crossguid/README.md

 mkdir build
 cd build
 cmake ..
-make
+make install
 ```

 ## Running tests

-After compiling as described above you should get two files: `libxg.a` (the
+After compiling as described above you should get two files: `libcrossguid.a` (the
 static library) and `xgtest` (the test runner).
 So to run the tests just do:

 ```